mongodb/atlas-sdk-go/docs/doc_1_concepts.md

-# Concepts used in Atlas SDK GO
+# Learn Concepts for the Atlas Go SDK

 ## Introduction

-For each API SDK provides number of methods that users can call to fetch or modify data on the backend.
+You can use the Atlas Go SDK to fetch or modify data from the Atlas Admin API.
-SDK offers flexibility in how various arguments can be passed to the client.
+The Atlas Go SDK is flexible because it accepts many different types of arguments.

-## Fetching Data from the Backend
+## Fetching Data from the Back End

-To fetch data execute `{Api}.{Operation}WithParams()` method:
+To fetch data, you can execute the `{Api}.{Operation}WithParams()` method:

 ```go
 	// 1.
 Calling API method